MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-changing-costing-methods.md

 > [!NOTE]
 > For a warehouse location, you might have to create picks before you can post the assembly order.
 To investigate that, review the setup for picking on the **Location Card** page.
 For more information, see [Set Up Items and Locations for Directed Put-away and Pick](warehouse-how-to-set-up-items-for-directed-put-away-and-pick.md).

-### Handle inventory quantities that are allocated to demand
+### <a name="handle-inventory-quantities-that-are-allocated-to-demand" />Handle inventory quantities that are allocated to demand

 Ideally, the inventory for the original item should go to zero after you transfer the inventory quantities.
 However, there can be outstanding orders, worksheets, and journals (see the table below) that still require a quantity of the original item.
 The quantity could also be blocked by a reservation or item tracking.